Skip to content

 Duration and start date

-One academic year, 90 ECTS credits.
+1.5 academic years, 90 ECTS credits.
 Starting September

 Timetable and delivery